 It’s a long and dusty drive to get to these archaeological sites.
-Much like Chaco Canyon, (which I’m visiting this summer) the roads to Palatki and Honanki are intentionally kept inaccessible.
+Much like Chaco Canyon, the roads to Palatki and Honanki are intentionally kept inaccessible.
 Leaving the roads unpaved cuts down on vandalism, theft, and overcrowding.
-In fact, it’s recommended that you call ahead and make reservations for the guided tour up to Palatki.
+It’s recommended that you call ahead and make reservations for the guided tour up to Palatki.

 Love & Hate: Shopping

 What I hate about shopping in Sedona: constant harassment by timeshare vendors, wading through the crowds, the noise, overpriced, horrible food, (hair in your ice cream anyone?) and the garbage.
 You would think a city as beautiful and popular as Sedona would do a better job of removing the garbage.
-Oh and if the garbage can is full, tourists just throw the trash on the ground next to the can and walk away.
+If the garbage can is full, tourists just throw the trash on the ground next to the can and walk away.
 I’ve watched people do this like it’s no big deal.
-I want to say something, but I hold back.
-Maybe it’s time to stop trying to be so polite?
+I want to say something, but never do, it probably wouldn’t change anything.

 Hate: Hiking in Sedona (It’s the garbage)

 It’s not what you think.
 Hiking is great.
 It’s the garbage.
-For the love of God people pack out your garbage, especially the dirty diapers.
-Oh and who’s smoking a mile into a trail?
+Please pack out your garbage, especially the dirty diapers.
+Oh, and who’s smoking a mile into a trail?
 Even though I try to eat healthy and don’t smoke or drink, I still get a little winded a mile into a Sedona trail, so I can’t imagine smoking and hiking at the same time.
-Seriously, at least pack out the cigarette butts, or just stop smoking on the trails completely before you start another Arizona summer wildfire.
+Seriously, at least pack out the cigarette butts, or just stop smoking on the trails completely before there’s another Arizona summer wildfire.

 I hike a lot of pristine trails all over Arizona.
 When I see a piece of garbage, even if it isn’t mine, I’ll usually pack it out.
-However, I’m NOT packing out dirty diapers.
+However, I’m not packing out dirty diapers.
 Why is this happening in Sedona?
-Would you do this at home?
 I’d like to conduct a survey of hikers and ask them why they think it’s ok to just leave a dirty diaper on a trail.
 It’s something that seems particularly unique to Sedona.
 Why?
 I haven’t a clue, but I wish people would stop doing it.
-It’s gross and stupid.

 It’s Okay: Taking an Off-Road Jeep Tour

-Taking an off-road jeep tour was moderately fun.
-However, there’s nothing on a tour that you can’t see on your own with a rented 4×4.
+Taking an off-road jeep tour is moderately fun.
+However, there’s nothing on a tour that you can’t see on your own.
 Also the jeep was packed full, which means touching other people, complete strangers, something I don’t like to do.

 What can I say?
 I’m an introvert who prefers the company of myself, my husband, my animals, and nature.
 I wouldn’t go so far as to say I’m a misanthrope (a hater of humanity), but I intensely dislike the noise, garbage, disregard to wildlife, and disregard for anyone but the self that is common to most of the population.